Developing an Artistic Style of Your Own

 2. It’s what allows others who see your work to recognize it as yours without having to look at the signature on the canvas.

-3. It offers you a way to have personal satisfaction from your artwork by expressing your ideas and inner vision.
+3. It offers you a way to receive personal satisfaction from your artwork by expressing your ideas and inner vision.

 4. If you plan to display your paintings in art galleries, then a distinct art style is something a gallery owner or curator will want to see in your work.

 5. Finally, developing your style is necessary if you want your paintings to capture the eye of art collectors.
-Many collectors hold to a specific opinion, “if it looks just like the real thing, then I’ll just take a photograph and hang it on the wall.”
 For many art connoisseurs, an artist’s style is the essence of the art.

 How do you develop your artistic style?